-The richly colored and decorative Costa Rica ox cart is a traditional means of carrying people or produce.
+The Costa Rica ox cart is a traditional way of carrying people or produce.
 The bright and colorful ox cart is a National Symbol of Costa Rica and represents the spirit and vitality of those that live there.

 There are many traditions around the world that seem strange for people who aren’t locals to that area.
 Sometimes, mundane items that you use every day become works of art or centerpieces for a grand celebration.